poppinss/utils/docs/modules/_resolvefrom_.md

 ▸ **resolveFrom**(`fromLocation`: string, `modulePath`: string): *string*

-Resolves module from a given and handles absolute paths as well
+Resolves module from a given directory.
+It is similar to `require.resolve` but carefull handles the absolute paths.

 **Parameters:**